P-H-B-D/678_PINN/README.md

 f_data = f(x_data, params)
 loss = nn.MSELoss()
 data_loss = loss(f_data, y_data)
+.
+.
+.
+weight_interior = 0.25
+weight_boundary_1 = 0.37
+weight_boundary_2 = 0.37
+weight_data = 1.0

+loss_value = (
+    weight_interior * loss(interior, torch.zeros_like(interior))
+    + weight_boundary_1 * loss(boundary_1, torch.zeros_like(boundary_1))
+    + weight_boundary_2 * loss(boundary_2, torch.zeros_like(boundary_2))
+    + weight_data * data_loss
+)
 ```
-Which simply evaluates the loss of the PINN at the given datapoints in the current epoch.
-Note the performance benefits of this setup compared to the previous harmonic example, which uses identical hyperparameters.
+Which simply evaluates the MSE between the output of the PINN against the given datapoints in each epoch, along with other losses.
+It should be noted that this setup converges to a close approximation much faster than the above harmonic oscillator solution, which uses identical hyperparameters.
+This demonstrates the feasibility of fusion between conventional numerical methods and PINNs by integrating numerical sample data into the training process of PINNs, even if the sample data is sparse.

 ![](https://github.com/P-H-B-D/678_PINN/blob/main/visuals/HarmonicSparseData.gif)